-PlanGrid changed the game when it launched.
-It was the first tool that made it genuinely easy to view construction drawings on an iPad in the field.
+If you are looking for a PlanGrid alternative, here is the direct answer: the original standalone PlanGrid no longer exists, and HomeFloorPlan is built to be what it was — mobile-first plan access you can sign up for today, without the Autodesk bundle.
+PlanGrid was the first tool that made it genuinely easy to view construction drawings on an iPad in the field.
 Superintendents loved it.
 Field crews adopted it without being forced.
-For a while, it was the gold standard for mobile plan access.

 Then Autodesk acquired it in 2018 and folded it into Autodesk Construction Cloud.
 The standalone product you could buy with a credit card has been gradually absorbed into a larger enterprise platform.
 If you are a smaller outfit trying to get PlanGrid today, you are navigating Autodesk sales reps, bundled pricing, and a product roadmap that serves enterprise customers first.